Ran915/Water-Scarcity-Analysis/README.md

 ## Water-Scarcity-Analysis
-This is a project for the 2016 Mathematical Contest in Modeling.
+This is a project for the 2016 Mathematical Contest in Modeling(MCM/ICM).

 Contest Website link: https://www.comap.com/undergraduate/contests/